-These cold sesame noodles with Szechuan chili oil will have you saying, forget take-out!
+This cold sesame noodle recipe with homemade Szechuan chili oil will have you saying, forget take-out!
+Cold sesame noodles in a flavorful peanut sauce is then drizzled with chili oil for ultimate flavor.

 Szechuan Chili Oil